 Have the ability to offer promotion mechanics that persuade buying decisions

 If pricing discounts are part of your pricing strategy, then being able to apply them at the time of sale is crucial.
 Your price strategy should outline what kinds of price tactics you can employ to persuade buyers of your products or services.
 We are well past the off invoice discount, there are many more ways to price promote.

 Empowering your sales team to make pricing decisions within guardrails and apply discounts at the time of sale, means your sales team can price on the fly and beat any competitor’s price.
 A pricing tool provides complete control over the discount value and application to protect your margins.
 A complex pricing strategy need not be complicated, a pricing tool can manage the complexity for you.

-Without adding more complexity you can choose to apply custom pricing to groups of customers or to products in order to recognise favourable terms.
-For example stepped, inclusive and direct volume breaks are all ways to personalise pricing based on the kind of order a customer is placing.
-You want to reward and encourage, these are strategies to help you change the regular buying patterns and behaviours.
+Without adding more complexity you can choose to apply custom pricing to groups of customers or to products in order to recognize favorable terms.
+For example, stepped, inclusive and direct volume breaks are all ways to personalize pricing based on the kind of order a customer is placing.
+You want to reward and encourage, these are strategies to help you change the regular buying patterns and behaviors.

 The C-Suite is also becoming more and more interested in pricing strategy.
 This means pricing managers and experts need to be able to justify their pricing and promotion decisions.
 If you’re in charge of pricing you need to make it clear why one company has a different rate than another.
 They could be out-performing the other customer who received a lower discount, or they needed to beat a competitor’s price.